IsthatAyus/Edulink/README.md

 ---

 ## AI Automation
-I have given n8n power to see
+I have given n8n power to see more AI in my daily life

 ## Fun Fact